tom-james-watson/Emote/README.md

 To update the version published to Flathub:

 1. In the [`com.tomjwatson.Emote.yml` manifest](https://github.com/flathub/com.tomjwatson.Emote/blob/master/com.tomjwatson.Emote.yml#L66) in the flathub/com.tomjwatson.Emote repo: change the commit hash to the commit of the Emote repository you want to publish
-2. Flathub check the GitHub repo every few minutes, and will start a build if a change as been detected, if the build succeed the package is published automatically after 3 hours (or it can be published manually directly).
-You can also manually trigger a build using the [Flathub BuildBot](https://buildbot.flathub.org/#/apps/com.tomjwatson.Emote)
+2. Flathub checks the GitHub repo every few minutes, and will start a build if a change as been detected, if the build succeed it is published automatically after 3 hours.
+You can use the [Flathub BuildBot web UI](https://buildbot.flathub.org/#/apps/com.tomjwatson.Emote) to monitor, start or publish builds manually (click the Publish button at the top of a successful build page).

 More documentation for maintaining a Flathub package is available at [docs.flathub.org/docs/for-app-authors/maintanance](https://docs.flathub.org/docs/for-app-authors/maintanance#buildbot)